rgaffere/fpga-cpu/README.md

 - Modules are not yet fully integrated
 - No ISA, instruction semantics, or software execution

-Think of this version as **IKEA furniture before assembly** 🪑 — all parts exist, but nothing is optimized or fully connected yet.
+Think of this version as IKEA furniture before assembly.
+All parts exist, but nothing is optimized or fully connected yet.

 ---